2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 REGISTRATION:

-Because of limited space at the venues, each one-day workshop can only allow 150 registrants.
+Because of limited space at the venues (Friday at the Charlotte Marriott SouthPark; Saturday at the The McKimmon Conference and Training Center at NC State, in Raleigh), each one-day workshop can only allow 150 registrants.
 For this reason, we encourage you to book sooner rather than later.

 (Please note that these are in-person events.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
 This next CWW events are in-person event happening in Charlotte on Friday, March 8, 2024; and Raleigh on Saturday, March 9, 2024.
 See you there.)